Hendrix-CS/csci235/modules/publications.md

   * It creates two ROS2 nodes.
 How do they interact with each other and with `curses`?
 <!-- Application: Curses Console UI for sensor values -->
 <!-- Application: Modules -->
-* What modifications need to be made to `curses_printer.py` to display the sensor information from `sensor_messenger.py`?
+* What modifications would need to be made to `curses_printer.py` to display the sensor information from `sensor_messenger.py`?
 * Make a copy of `curses_printer.py` called `curses_sensor.py`.
 Apply the modifications you described above.
 Then run the program.